xueyan-site/ark-markdown/README.md

 # xueyan-react-markdown

-xueyan-react-markdown is a react package.
+xueyan-react-markdown is a react markdown component.

 The project created by xueyan <yang@xueyan.site>.